rust-lang/rfcs/text/0000-cargo-asymmetric-tokens.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

+## Setting and storing login information

 In [`config.toml`](https://doc.rust-lang.org/cargo/reference/config.html) and `credentials.toml` files there is a field called `private-key`, witch is a private key formatted in the secret [subset of `PASERK`](https://github.com/paseto-standard/paserk/blob/master/types/secret.md) and is used to sign asymmetric tokens

 A keypair can be generated with `cargo login --generate-keypair` which will:
 - generate a public/private keypair in the currently recommended fashion.
 - save the private key in `credentials.toml`.
-- print the public key and the path to the file.
+- print the public key in [PASERK public](https://github.com/paseto-standard/paserk/blob/master/types/public.md) format.
-  (See unresolved questions section.)

 It is recommended that the `private-key` be saved in `credentials.toml`.
 It is also supported in `config.toml`, primarily so that it can be set using the associated environment variable.
 Witch is the recommended way to provide it in CI contexts.
 This set up is what we have for the `token` field for setting a secret token.